ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 1. Advertising shared configuration parameters (e.g., minimum thresholds for aggregations, joint randomness, arithmetic circuits).
-1. Collectors may trivially defeat availability by discarding aggregate shares submitted by aggregators.
+1. Collectors may trivially defeat availability by discarding aggregate shares submitted by Aggregators.
 1. Known input injection.
-Collectors may collude with clients to send known input to the aggregators, allowing collectors to shrink the effective anonymity set by subtracting the known inputs from the final output.
+Collectors may collude with Clients to send known input to the Aggregators, allowing Collectors to shrink the effective anonymity set by subtracting the known inputs from the final output.
 Sybil attacks {{Dou02}} could be used to amplify this capability.